-Because it’s incredibly complex and I was only there a week, I won’t be addressing the political situation in Israel for now.
-Instead I’ll just be focussing on the rich history of Jerusalem, and soon also the incredible and amazing vegan food I ate in my time there.
-For now, I just wanted to list what I think are Jerusalem’s top 10 tourist attractions not to miss!
-There’s so much to do in Jerusalem!
+Because it’s incredibly complex and I was only there a week, I’ll just be focussing on the rich history of Jerusalem, and here also the incredible and amazing vegan food I ate in my time there.
+Today, I wanted to list what I think are Jerusalem’s top 10 tourist attractions not to miss as well as what to do in Jerusalem!
 And right this way for where to stay in Jerusalem and for how to create your perfect Israel budget.

 1. The Old City